How to Zest a Lemon or Orange

 Zest is just the very outer, brightly colored portion of the peel of a citrus fruit.
 The white layer that comes after is called the pith.
 Normally you do not want the pith in your recipes because it may add a bitter taste.
 The zest of a citrus fruit packs a powerful punch of flavor which will really brighten up your dish, so don't skip it if your not sure how to zest a lemon or orange.

-!
+Method 2.
+Use a zester!
 This takes a little more patience then a vegetable peeler but you will end up with lovely little strips of zest, which can be used to decorate your masterpiece.
 For most recipes though, you may want to then chop the zest more finely.
-Method 3.